muresanandrei/travel-api/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

-## Travel Api Description
+## Travel API Description

-Api is using laravel 11 and sanctum for authentication.
+API is using laravel 11 and sanctum for authentication.
 For linting Duster is used.

 Duster is a tool that brings together Laravel Pint, PHP_CodeSniffer, PHP-CS-Fixer, and Tighten's Laravel-specific lints in Tlint to provide a powerful and comprehensive linting and fixing toolset for Laravel apps.